11. GOVERNMENT CONTRACTS AND GRANTS AND RELATED REVENUE RECOGNITION

 11. GOVERNMENT CONTRACTS AND RELATED REVENUE RECOGNITION

-We have recognized revenue under the following two contracts/grants with the National Cancer Institute, or NCI, part of the National Institutes of Health, or NIH, over the past two years:
+We have entered into the following two contracts/grants with the National Cancer Institute, or NCI, part of the National Institutes of Health, or NIH, over the past two years:

 Phase 2 Melanoma Cancer Contract